Welcome to Central Junior High and high School's Library!

 This special Oklahoma Sequoyah Book Award is voted on by only the students of Oklahoma, no adults allowed.
 Authors will often state the recognition from their readers makes this award one of the highest honors they can wish to achieve.
 The Sequoyah Book Award has been around since 1959 and is the third oldest children's choice award in the nation.

 Students may check out two items unless given permission by library staff to borrow more.
 Books, e-book readers, & MP3 players for audio are checked out for two weeks and may be renewed once.
 Items on hold by another student/teacher may NOT be renewed.
-Equipment (digital cameras, flip cameras), Magazine Back Issues, & Encyclopedias may be checked out for 3 days.
+Equipment (digital cameras, flip cameras), magazine back issues, and encyclopedias may be checked out for three days.

 Students are responsible for materials checked out in their names.
 Overdue and fine notices will be sent either to first hour teachers or to English teachers to hand out to students and they should take immediate responsibility to return the items.
 Overdue fines are 2¢ per school day for each item up to a maximum of $1.
 Overdue fines for equipment will be $1 per day.
 Replacement cost will be charged for lost or damaged books.
 Students owing fees or fines will lose checkout privileges and receive a hold on grades at the end of the grading periods.